General Anxiety Disorder-7 (GAD-7)

 GAD is more than just occasional worry or stress; it involves a constant state of apprehension and anxiety that interferes with daily activities and relationships.
 The constant worry can be accompanied by physical symptoms such as headaches, stomach problems, and muscle tension.

-Printable General Anxiety Disorder-7 (GAD-7) Assessment
+General Anxiety Disorder-7 (GAD-7) Template

 Assessing generalized anxiety disorder